Shark repellent: Natural repellents

+Chillax Wax, which is a combination of essential oils intended to mask the scent of a human, showed no measurable effect on reducing shark interactions in one study.

 The Pardachirus marmoratus fish (finless sole, Red Sea Moses sole) repels sharks through its secretions.
 The best-understood factor is pardaxin, acting as an irritant to the sharks' gills, but other chemicals have been identified as contributing to the repellent effect.

 Electric repellents

 Electric repellents create an electromagnetic field to deter shark attacks and are used by surfers, scuba divers, snorkelers, spearfishers, ocean kayak fishers, swimming areas off boats and for ocean fishing.

-The Ocean Guardian devices, marketed with the Shark Shield brand name, are considered one of the few electrical devices on the market that has performed independent trials to determine the effectiveness at deterring shark attacks.
-Whilst it is noted the Shark Shield technology does not work in all situations and divers have been attacked whilst wearing Shark Shield, modelling research from Flinders University in 2021 indicated that the proper use of personal electronic deterrents is an effective way to prevent future deaths and injuries.
-It was estimated that these devices could save up to 1063 Australian lives along the coastline over 50 years.
+The Ocean Guardian devices, marketed with the Shark Shield brand name, are one of the few electrical devices on the market that has performed independent trials to estimate the effectiveness at deterring about half of shark attacks.
+Whilst the Shark Shield technology does not work in all situations and divers have been attacked whilst wearing Shark Shield, modelling research suggests that personal electronic deterrents could be an effective way to prevent some future deaths and injuries.

+Independent testing of Rpela's electrical repellent technology showed limited efficacy against great white sharks.

+Magnetic repellents

+Magnetic repellents rely on magnets, which produce a magnetic field that sharks can detect if they are close enough.
+For many personal-sized products, a great white shark cannot detect the magnetic field until it is within a few feet (one meter) of the repellent, and is not likely to be deterred until it is within inches.
+In one study, SharkBanz bracelet & SharkBanz surf leash (magnetic shark repellent technology) showed no measurable effect on reducing shark attacks.